ephreet/html-ninja/README.md

 ## html-ninja.js

 This is a very basic function to read hidden data directly from browser, there are a lot of ways you can use this...just use your imagination!

+## html-ninja.html

+This is a PoC to show how it's possible to embed self decrypting data inside html pages.
+This needs a proper web server to run (not file:///...)